Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel method, Semantics-Preserved Distortion, to protect the personal privacy of natural language text.
-We base our framework on the metric, Neighboring Distribution Divergence, which precisely evaluates the semantic changes caused by editions.
-We use generation and substitution to edit the sentences and complete the edition by choosing the candidates with the smallest Neighboring Distribution Divergence.
-Experiment results on named entity recognition, constituency parsing, and machine reading comprehension tasks verify the our performance advantage in the case of using desensitized data.
-Our proposed method can also have a positive effect in the evaluation of attack inference attacks.
-Moreover, our data-based approach can be integrated with existing model structure-based defense methods to further improve the defense effectiveness.
-In a practical medical information management scenario, we evaluate that our proposed approach can reduce the model's accurate memory of patient names and conditions.
+In this work, we introduce a novel approach called Semantics-Preserved Distortion, which aims to defend individual privacy in natural language text.
+Our framework is built upon the Neighboring Distribution Divergence (NDD) metric, which accurately measures the semantic changes induced by edits.
+By leveraging generation and substitution techniques, we edit the sentences and select candidates that minimize NDD to ensure semantic preservation.
+We evaluate the effectiveness of our approach through experiments on named entity recognition, constituency parsing, and machine reading comprehension tasks.
+The results demonstrate that the proposed method can effectively maintain model performance while ensuring privacy.
+Our method can also improve defense in the evaluation against attack inference attacks.
+Moreover, our data-based approach can be integrated with existing model structure-based defense methods to further improve defense effectiveness.
+In a practical medical information management scenario, our approach has been shown to diminish the model's precise recall of patient identifiers and medical conditions.